Delete a catalog

 Required roles

-To get the permissions that you need to delete a catalog in the Google Cloud console, ask your administrator to grant you the following IAM roles on your project:
+To get the permissions that you need to delete a catalog, ask your administrator to grant you the following IAM roles on your project:

 For more information about granting roles, see Manage access to projects, folders, and organizations.